grtfou/PyDonuts/README.rst

 ========

 * boxes

-  * compression: A tool for backup files and dictionaries.
+  + compression: A tool for backup files and dictionaries.

-  * fileseeker: A tool for find files by regular expression.
+  + fileseeker: A tool for find files by regular expression.

+  + ga_stock: Clustering stocks data for portfolio based on GA.

-  * stock_agents: A tool looks for good stocks that can buy in TW.
+  + stock_agents: A tool looks for good stocks that can buy in TW.

 * utils

-  * chinese_num_converter: Supported Chinese number and Arabic number conversation.
+  + chinese_num_converter: Supported Chinese number and Arabic number conversation.

 Requirements
 ============